Skip to main content

 The authorization server validates each resource URI:

-1. Format validation – Must be absolute URI without fragments
+1. Format validation — must be an absolute URI without fragments.

-2. Client authorization check – Must be registered in client's allowed audience URIs
+2. Client authorization check — must be registered in the client's allowed audience URIs.

 Client Registration Required

 Allowed resources must be configured on the OAuth client during registration.
-Requesting an unregistered resource will result in an invalid_target error.
+Requesting an unregistered resource returns invalid_target.

 Token Endpoint